ugrewer/APSIM_RotationTraining/docs/continuous cropping on fixed dates.rst

 Although we have utilised two very different approaches to specify the APSIM simulations, the actual operations simulated (and subsequent results) were identical.
 You may also want to investigate this in more detail by reading through the simulation log stored in ``Summary``.

+For comparison, the final version of the *APSIMX file* generated in this tutorial is accessible here:
+`CropRotation_fixedDates.apsimx <CropRotation_fixedDates/CropRotation_fixedDates.apsimx>`_

 In a similar way, you could continue to generate entries in the ``Operations`` *model* for all field operation that occured in our previous tutorial section
 :doc:`Flexible Cropping Sequences</flexible cropping sequences>`.